exorlive/webwrapper/Readme.md

 ### ExorLive.Desktop.Exor3

-This is a file based protocol compatible with Exercise Organizer's "Exor 3" deskop application.
+This is a file based protocol compatible with Exercise Organizer's "Exor 3" desktop application.
 Simply create an xml-file "input.xml" according to the following specification and execute the WebWrapper executable with the path to the xml-file as its first argument.

 #### XML specification